-- I wanted to access nested properties without checking for nulls at each step
+- Access nested properties without null-checking at each step

-- Each “monady” step would return a different T in Wrapped<T> because we are accessing properties
+- Each chained step can return a different

-- is a simple object that contains both the wrapped type , the wrapping function and and the run function.
+- A simple object containing the wrapped value, the wrap function, and the run function

 private readonly _value: T | null | undefined;